-Registering a death – click on the link for the relevant area for local information, but you can register a death in any other Registrars in England and Wales, though this may slow the process slightly.
+Find the nearest Registrar of Births, Deaths and Marriages to where the deceased lived to register a death.
+Click on the link for the relevant area for local information, but you can register it with any other Registrars in England and Wales, though this will slow the process slightly.
 If you need help with the legal side, contact us.
-If you haven’t already watched the video on registering a death on our home page, please do.
+This page offers advice on who should register the death.

 Download a Free Guide to Probate with time and money saving tips HERE

 If you are involved in registering deaths in any other part of the united kingdom, please contact us and give us the relevant link on your Local Authority site.
-We will be please to add it to the list of registrars of births and deaths contact details we link to above.
-Our aim is to reduce the stress which follows a death as much as possible and we always welcome new material and relevant links which we can post up on The Probate Department.
+We will be pleased to add it to the list of registrars of births and deaths contact details we link to above.
+Our aim is to reduce the stress which follows death as much as possible and we always welcome new material and relevant links which we can post up on The Probate Department.